Xyl2k/Gameboy-multicarts/I39C/readme.md

-Gold plated pcb, sanded and repainted chips, DIPs soldered like if they was surface mount.
+Gold plated pcb, 27C256-esque EPROMs, DIPs soldered like if they was surface mount.

 Writings on PCB:
 - P/N 9218A